 - With increasing misuse, dependence, or abuse, these side effects, including confusion, impaired thinking, memory lapses, and poor judgment, become more frequent, and the impact on the nervous system becomes more permanent.

 - Typical complaints include dry mouth and constipation.
-Over time or with increasing dependence, this can lead to kidney damage, liver damage, and edema.
+Over time or increasing, dependence can lead to kidney damage, liver damage, and edema.

-- Individuals who abuse muscle relaxers and alcohol experience blurred vision.
+- can you take a muscle relaxer with alcohol?
+Individuals who abuse muscle relaxers and alcohol experience blurred vision.
 Over time, this can lead to permanent damage to the eyes.

 Increased Risk for Addiction and Overdose

-- Early signs of addiction to alcohol-muscle relaxant combination such as shallow or slow breathing and slower heartbeat may lead to low blood pressure, chronic fainting, higher risk for seizures, and death.
+- Early signs of addiction to an alcohol-muscle relaxant combination, such as shallow or slow breathing and slower heartbeat, may lead to low blood pressure, chronic fainting, higher risk for seizures, and death.

-- In which case, immediate detoxification as part of a more comprehensive professional inpatient medical treatment is advised to prevent side effects from escalating to irreversible and more severe complications.
+- Can you take muscle relaxers with alcohol?
+In this case, immediate detoxification as part of a more comprehensive professional inpatient medical treatment is advised to prevent side effects from escalating to irreversible and more severe complications.

 Why Do People Combine Muscle Relaxers and Alcohol?

-The dangers linked to this use may occur unknowingly, as a person consumes one drug close to the dose of the other.
+Can you drink alcohol while taking muscle relaxers?
+The dangers linked to alcohol muscle relaxer combo may occur unknowingly, as a person consumes one drug close to the dose of the other.
 This may happen when a person takes the muscle relaxant as prescribed and drinks with it (without realizing the harmful interactions).
 It can also occur if they have a drink a short time later while the medication is still in their system.

 In general, muscle relaxers and alcohol don’t mix.
 However, some experts believe there is a muscle relaxer called baclofen that might help with alcohol withdrawal.

-Alcohol withdrawal is a condition that happens when a person who’s been drinking heavily or for a prolonged period quits drinking alcohol.
+Alcohol withdrawal is when a person who’s been drinking heavily or for a prolonged period quits drinking alcohol.

 Symptoms can be possibly severe and include things like: